In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Conclusion and Outlooks

-Finally, another possible advantage in using MEMS actuators for the \textit{in-situ} straining of materials is that their mechanical resonances can be controlled: while the resonance frequency for the device shown in this work is relatively low (the first bending mode is around 10 kHz), MEMS devices can be designed with resonance frequencies up to the MHz range \cite{Bagolini2023}.
-Such designs, if modified to be compatible with transmission microscopy, could enable the time-resolved investigation of magnetoelastic processes, both with standard STXM time-resolved imaging \cite{Puzic2010, Finizio2020} and, if the resonance frequency is tuned to one of the harmonics of the master clock of the synchrotron lightsource, time-resolved ptychography \cite{Butcher2025a}.
+Finally, another possible advantage of using MEMS actuators for the \textit{in-situ} straining of materials is that their mechanical resonances can be controlled: while the resonance frequency for the device shown in this work is relatively low (the first bending mode is around 10 kHz), MEMS devices can be designed with resonance frequencies up to the MHz range \cite{Bagolini2023}, allowing us to explore dynamical processes at MHz frequencies, such as e.g., the dynamics of the magnetoelastic effect \cite{Foerster2017}.
+Such designs, if modified to be compatible with transmission microscopy, would allow us to access the MHz frequency range and perform time-resolved investigation of magnetoelastic processes, both with standard STXM time-resolved imaging \cite{Puzic2010, Finizio2020} and, if the resonance frequency is tuned to one of the harmonics of the master clock of the synchrotron lightsource, time-resolved ptychography \cite{Butcher2025a}.